- 2020 Motorcycle Tours

 Flying to Ha Noi

 GMT will advise on times to arrive in Hanoi for the transfer to your hotel.
-Ideally, it is best to all book the same flight (details provided 8 – 12 weeks before departure).
-More often than not the flight will leave London and there will be a stop over in Hong Kong or Kuala Lumpur.
-With the last hour or two flight into Hanoi where we will be met by our local representative and taken to the hotel
+Ideally, it is best to all book the same flight (details provided 12 weeks before departure).
+More often than not the flight will leave London and there will be a stop over for economy flights.

 DAY 2 - Ha Noi